Visiting Drake Bay

 Click to Enlarge

 Visiting Drake Bay Drake Bay is located on the Southern Pacific of the Osa Peninsula, in the province of Puntarenas.
-Drake Bay was named after Sir Francis Drake, who discov...
+Bahia Drake was named after Sir Francis Drake, who disc...

 Drake Bay Vacation Packages